Unique-Digital-Resources/Learn-graphics-for-theoretical-gui/README.md

 Examples of GUI element graphics, written and illustrated with pictures to better understand the algorithm for drawing an element in the user interface.

+### note:
+- This project is a community project, meaning it depends on community participation to a large extent
+- This README.md file was written by [dillinger](https://dillinger.io) and [readme.so](https://readme.so).

 ## the goal:
 The main goal of this repository is to help understand:
 - How to draw and paint every shape (especially in the graphical user interface) using libraries whose function is mainly graphics.